Wanderstop: Background

-Development, which started around 2017, was led by a small team.
+Bona fide development, which began in 2018, was led by a small team.
 Developed in Unreal Engine, the game made use of the engine's Blueprints software, a visual scripting programming language which allowed no-code development.
 Wreden joked that development "took so fucking long that 'cozy game' is now like a swear word"; at the beginning of development, Wreden says cozy games had not been as popular by the time of Wanderstops release, and said that his goal with the game was to explore humanity and have a purposeful narrative, which he felt other games in the genre had not yet covered.
 Developers for the game include lead producer Patrick McDermott, lead designer Steven Margolin, lead programmer Andrew Nguyen, and 2D and 3D art designers Nat F and Temitope Olujobi, respectively.

 Animation and art

 Aura Triolo, who served as lead animator on the game, prioritized finding shortcuts to animate the characters with.
 When she began working on the game in 2019, she was the only animator employed by Ivy Road, though the animation team would grow to as many as four simultaneous people later on.
 She spent much of her early development on Wanderstop setting up animation technology to automatically handle many different situations, including character idle and active stances.
 She utilized procedural generation and inverse kinematics to apply universal animation sets across all characters, which would work for each despite them having different models.
 She called the earlier implementations "one of the simpler examples" of procedural generation present in the game.

 Artist Temitope Olujobi said that the Blueprints software aided them in development—they are not knowledgeable in computer science—as they were able to create development tools which expedited the process of creating art.
 Olujobi researched other cozy games, My Time at Portia (2019), Stardew Valley (2016), and namely Alba: A Wildlife Adventure (2020) for inspiration on the art of cozy games.
 They cite Alba as influential on both the level design and the aesthetic, considering that since it takes place on a single world, the environment functions as a "main character".
 Olujobi used Impressionist art in the vegetation, which they felt was evocative of "feeling", and remarked that "you can almost feel" the environmental colors and the textural aspect.
 Olujobi said that utilizing the "decadent and indulgent" aspects of Art Nouveau—based on "natural forms" and nature—worked well in achieving intricacy in the environmental design of Wanderstop.
 Olujobi studied the sights of botanical gardens to inform how the game would look when Alta contemplates things with her tea.